AlmogBaku/ninja-forms-1/readme.txt

 * Patched a delayed XSS vulnerability in our email action.
 * Hardened the authorization security on our settings page.
 * Patched a stored XSS vulnerability on our settings page.
+Many thanks to Ben Armstrong at Spider Sec Ltd for practicing responsible disclosure!

 *Bugs:*